Bathroom Remodeling Gallery

-Danville Transitional Master Bath & Laundry Closet Remodel
+Danville Transitional Primary Bath & Laundry Closet Remodel

-In addition to the bathroom inefficiencies, this Danville homeowner was hoping to relocate her washer and dryer from the garage to the master bedroom.
+In addition to the bathroom inefficiencies, this Danville homeowner was hoping to relocate her washer and dryer from the garage to the primary bedroom.

-Tackling the hazardous elements first, Gayler removed the dangerous step between the bedroom and master bathroom to make the entrance flush with the existing flooring.
+Tackling the hazardous elements first, Gayler removed the dangerous step between the bedroom and primary bathroom to make the entrance flush with the existing flooring.

 Next, Gayler removed a wall between the shower and toilet room to gain more space and open up the room.
 The old shower pan with an awkward sunken step was removed.
 In its place, Gayler installed a large curbless shower with a linear drain for easy access.
 Beautiful design elements included semi-custom Precision Cabinets in ‘Swiss Coffee’, quartz countertops, and light ‘Arona’ beige shower wall tile complemented by two shower niches accented in hexagon tile and quartz shelves.